Applicants will normally have a 2:2 degree in any subject area, or equivalent.

 Information for international students

-If English is not your first language you'll need IELTS 7.0 (Academic) or above, with a minimum of 7.0 in writing, speaking, listening and reading.
+For September 2020 entry: If English is not your first language you'll need IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 7.0 in all other components.

 Fees and funding